-Education costs are increasing every year and this trend will continue.
-Many studies predict that the cost of a four year university undergraduate degree could be upwards of $100,000 in the very near future.
-Most post-grad programs already cost more than this amount.
+Education costs are continuing to increase every year.
+Many studies predict the cost of a four-year university undergraduate degree could be upwards of $100,000 after all expenses in the near future.
+Many postgraduate programs already cost more.
 Today, the majority of employment requires some form of post-secondary education or specialized training.

-Now the good news.
-The government wants to give you money to make it easier to help your children attain post-secondary educations without going into massive debt.
+The good news is that with an Registered Education Savings Plan, the government wants to give you money to make it easier for students to attain a post-secondary education without going into massive debt.

-- Canada Education Savings Grant: The government will give you $500 (or 20%) for every $2,500 you contribute per year per child.
-Contribute the max for 10 years and that means you get $5,000 free money plus the interest.
-Based on your net family income, you may be eligible for an additional 20% on the first $500 of annual RESP contributions.
+The government gives you $500 (or 20%) for every $2,500 you contribute per year per child.
+Contribute the maximum for 10 years and that means you get $5,000 free money plus the interest.

 A Libro Coach is always available to share advice to build an effective registered education savings plan.
 We can help you choose the right investments.
 We will also make sure to review your plan with you on a regular basis to ensure it remains in line with your goals, time horizon and risk tolerance.Contact a Coach